w4bo/teaching-nosql/README.md

     ![/imgs/docker-success.png](imgs/docker-success.png)

+    - If some database is not up, because we start only some of them the test of the started databases must PASS, the others not.

 ## (Tentative) Calendar
-- Lecture 01 (4h): Introduction to NoSQL databases
+- Lecture 01 (4h): Introduction to NoSQL databases (until slide 48) and start software installation
 - Lecture 02 (4h): Introduction to NoSQL databases and software installation, Cassandra
 - Lecture 03 (4h): Test teoria, Cassandra
 - Lecture 04 (4h): Cassandra, Neo4J